Data management systems as the guiding authority in production and intralogistics

 To optimize user-friendliness and transparency, TIM provides machine data and, if desired, a digital shopping cart as a reliable IT backbone.
 Both with regard to preventive maintenance and real-time interventions, the TIM system solution scores with its warning function: as soon as performance drops during production, the personnel at the machine receive a warning, including a definition of the affected part or fault.

-As an innovative, digital interface, TIM redefines the concept of service and qualifies as a reliable guiding instance for man and machine in order to achieve the set goals in a sustainable, safe, highly efficient and cost-reduced manner.
+As an innovative, digital interface, TIM redefines the concept of service and qualifies as a reliable guiding authority for man and machine in order to achieve the set goals in a sustainable, safe, highly efficient and cost-reduced manner.